I’m so glad you’re here!

 I currently work in a group practice called de la Rosa Psychotherapists, where I focus on couples and individual adults.
 In this practice I have trained in IFS (Internal Family Systems), IFIO (Intimacy From The Inside Out- IFS for couples), Healing Toxic Shame, and Emotionally Focused (EFT) modalities.
 I have also completed trainings in Jungian Depth Psychology.

-I have worked clinically with clients from a wide range of religious, spiritual, professional, cultural, socioeconomic, and educational backgrounds, as well as working with many clients from communities of color, the LGBTQIA+ community, first generation individuals/college students, students shifting from high school to college, student athletes, clients with eating disorders and/or OCD, late diagnosed neurodivergent individuals, neurodivergent individuals/couples, and couples experiencing betrayal, family concerns, and/or intimacy issues.
+I have worked clinically with clients from a wide range of religious, spiritual, professional, cultural, socioeconomic, and educational backgrounds, as well as working with many clients from communities of color, the LGBTQIA+ community, first generation individuals/college students, students shifting from high school to college, student athletes, clients with eating disorders and/or OCD, late diagnosed neurodivergent individuals, neurodivergent individuals/couples, high achieving individuals, and couples experiencing betrayal, family concerns, and/or intimacy issues.
 I have worked with clients ages 17 to 82, and enjoy working with folks in various stages of their life journey.

 MY SPECIALTIES